Nair-Anuja/PowerBI/HealthStat/ProjectFindings.md

-# About this Project
+### About this Project

-In this project , we will uncover hospital efficiency insights for a fictional consulting company ,HealthStat.We will analyze attributes impacting the patient length of stay (LOS) and cost and work to identify factors contributing to hospital differences. </br>
+In this project , we will uncover hospital efficiency insights for a fictional consulting company ,HealthStat.We will analyze attributes impacting the patient length of stay (LOS) and cost and work to identify factors contributing to hospital differences and make recommendations based on the findings. </br>

-### The key findings are as follows:
+**The key findings are as follows:**</br>

 1.The average length of stay (LOS) is 2.65 days.</br>
 2.The average cost per discharge is $21,000.</br>
 3.Key factors increasing the average LOS include patient disposition, health service area, and risk of mortality.</br>